SaiprasadDuduka/DigitClassifier/README.md

 Simple paint program created using pygame which is used to give the handwritten input to the classifier

-For handwritten digit recognition, run the <b>digitClassifier.py</b> file it uses the DecisionTreeClassifier imported from sklearn.tree
+For handwritten digit recognition, run the <b>digitClassifier.py</b> file it will open the application

 <b> 1.
 Draw the number on the window: </b>